projectcapsule/capsule/docs/operator/monitoring.md

 ##### Description

 This section provides information about the medium time delay between all the calls done by the controller and the API server.
-Data display may depends on the REST client verb considered and on available REST client URLs.
+Data display may depend on the REST client verb considered and on available REST client URLs.

 YMMV